 From the moment you find your dream property and sit down with a financial advisor, to finally buying a photo frame to hang in your new home, the costs associated with buying are numerous and sometimes unexpected.

-We’ve made things a little simpler for house hunters here at Leon House who can now benefit from our amazing Triple Offer – a contribution your stamp duty, legal fees and moving costs – but we know that the wider costs associated with buying a home can still be a bit of a minefield at times.
+We’ve made things a little simpler for house hunters here at Leon House who can now benefit from our amazing Leap into 2020 Offer – a contribution your stamp duty, legal fees and moving costs – but we know that the wider costs associated with buying a home can still be a bit of a minefield at times.

 So with that in mind, we’ve put together a simple guide covering some of the less obvious costs involved when buying a property.
 While it can be complex and confusing at times, here we debunk all the property jargon and give you the knowledge to enter a property search with your eyes open to all the financial factors.

 When you apply for a mortgage on your dream property, the lender will need to conduct a survey to evaluate whether they can lend the fee being asked by the person selling the property, also known as the vendor.
 Often described as a property valuation fee, the lender may or may not pass this cost onto you as the buyer.
 This will usually cost a few hundred pounds.

 As well as lender’s survey, many property hunters also opt to invest in their own independent survey to discover whether there is anything they should be aware of as a buyer.
 Depending on the age and condition of the property, the price of this could be anywhere from £200 to £1000 for more detailed reporting.
 As a rule, newer properties don’t require the intensive and more expensive surveys within this scale.